C$ 109 Find Cheap Flights from Florida to British Columbia

 • How many cities have direct flights to British Columbia?

-From Florida, there are direct flights to British Columbia from 3 cities.
-The cities with the most direct flights are Miami and Orlando, both with 4 direct flights each week.
+From Florida, there are direct flights to British Columbia from 4 cities.
+The city with the most direct flights is Miami, with 6 direct flights each week.

 • How many direct flights to British Columbia are there each day?